Course Calendar (Eastern Standard Time)

 - Roles of the USPTO and FDA in the drug naming process

-- Identifying the USPTO and FDA clearances necessary for trade name/trademark approval on your product
+- Identifying the PTO and FDA clearances necessary for trade name/trademark approval on your product

 - Understanding the importance of trade dress